 Where to stay in Copenhagen

-Our main reason for coming to Copenhagen was to run parkrun, so we chose a hotel close to our chosen event at Amager Strandpark; SleepCPH.
+Our main reason for coming to Copenhagen was to run parkrun, so we chose a hotel close to our chosen event at Amager Strandpark; SleepCph.
 This rather basic hotel is more like a hostel with shared bathrooms, a communal kitchen and unmanned reception.
 Prices, however, are more akin to a hotel.

 As the name suggests, it’s a place to sleep, but that’s about it.
 I felt like I was in a 30 year time warp and back in student halls.
 The room contains a bed, table and clothes rail.
 At the end of the corridor are a communal kitchen and bathroom.
-And this basic provision, three miles from the centre of town, costs £92 a night.
+And this basic provision, three miles from the centre of town, cost £92 a night.
 The hotel’s main selling point – its proximity to parkrun.
 The receptionist says many of their guests are parkrunners.
 In fact, in the kitchen is a three metre long photo of the route for guests to visually feast on.

 There are signs around the hotel stating that no alcohol is allowed on the premises.
 The only decoration in my sparse yet expensive room was a Warholesque picture of James Dean.
 I asked myself ‘what would James do?’
 And I bought beer.